resiliencetheatre/resiliencetheatre/README.md

 # Welcome

 This is my Github for non profit open source work.
 You can find Edgemap and other small projects here.
 My most up-to-date work is on my [Codeberg repository](https://codeberg.org/resiliencetheatre).
 This GitHub account is updated only occasionally.
+You can reach me via `irc.resilience-theatre.com/6667` by joining channel `#edgemap` - Note that server does not use SSL for security reasons.

 ## Projects